GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

 For this challenge we'll use PaLM (`text-bison`) to determine what the title (including any subtitle) of the uploaded document is.
 We've already provided the skeleton of the function `extract_title_from_text`, all you need to do is come up with the correct prompt and set the right values for the placeholder (in the `format` function) to pass the document content to your prompt.
 Once you've made your changes re-deploy the Cloud Function.

+> **Warning**  Beware of some of the quirks of Cloud Function source editor UI!
+When you click on _Save and redeploy_ button, the editor will show the code for the previous version of the function, which looks like your changes were lost.
+But that's only temporay, when the function is redeployed, the changes will be shown again.
+If there were any syntax errors though, the changes will be lost, so make a copy of your changes before you save and redeploy the code.
+Also, before editing the function make sure that you have the latest version of the code.
+If you're editing a previous version, the editor won't warn you about that.

 ### Success Criteria

-- The following papers should yield the corresponding titles, you can see those in the `Logs` section of the Cloud Function:
+- The following papers should yield the corresponding titles, you can see those in the `Logs` section of the Cloud Function.
+Make sure that only the title is output:

   | Paper                                           | Title |
   | ---                                             | ---   |